-Day 11: (Boxing Day)
+Day 11: Cooking Class & Wat Doi Suthep

-Cooking Class & Wat Doi Suthep
+Enjoy a cooking class, learning to cook traditional Thai cuisine and enjoy your creations for lunch.

-Spend Boxing Day morning at a cooking class, learning to cook traditional Thai cuisine and enjoy your creations for lunch.
-Later, drive to Wat Doi Suthep, a beautiful hilltop temple with panoramic views across the countryside.
-You will have the choice of climbing the Naga staircase (300 steps) or catching the cable car to visit the exquisite golden pagoda.
+Later, drive 1 hour to Wat Doi Suthep where you will have the option of climbing the Naga staircase 300 steps to the top, or catch the cable car to visit the exquisite golden pagoda.

-This evening, enjoy a typical Khantoke dinner while watching a performance of traditional song and dance from Northern Thailand by various hill tribes.
+This evening, we enjoy a typical Thai (Khantoke) dinner while watching a performance of traditional song and dance from Northern Thailand by various hill tribes.

-Day 12-13: Depart Chiang Mai
+Days 12-13: Depart Chiang Mai